klis87/redux-requests/docusaurus/docs/guides/actions.md

 ## Promisified dispatches

 By default in Redux `store.dispatch(action)` will just return the dispatched `action` itself.
-However, this library change this behaviour for request actions dispatches by returning promises resolving with responses.
+However, this library changes this behaviour for request actions dispatches by returning promises resolving with responses.
 Because of that, not only you can await requests to be finished, but also you can read responses directly from the places you dispatched requests.